Egypt Travel Information

 Demonstrations are common near foreign embassies and around Tahrir Square in Cairo, and in other cities, including Alexandria.
 There have been incidents of foreigners, including British Nationals, being targeted and attacked during protests.
 There have also been reports of sexual assaults on women during demonstrations.
 Tourists are advised to avoid all street protests and gatherings and not to attempt to cross road blocks.

 The international access code for Egypt is +20.
-Most hotels, cafes and restaurants around major tourist destinations provide free wifi access, which makes free online calls through apps an easy option.
-International calls made from hotels have high surcharges; it is also possible to phone long-distance from the 24-hour Post, Telephone and Telegraph (PTT) offices that are available in the major cities.
+Most hotels, cafes and restaurants around major tourist centred areas provide free wifi access.
+International calls made from hotels have high surcharges.
+It is also possible to phone long-distance from the 24-hour Post, Telephone and Telegraph (PTT) offices that are available in the major cities.
 For international directory phone enquiries dial 140.

 Travellers over 18 arriving in Egypt do not have to pay customs duty on 200 cigarettes or 25 cigars or 200g tobacco; alcoholic beverages up to 2 litres; and perfume for personal use.
 The import and export of local currency is limited to EGP 5,000.
 Banned items include firearms, cotton and drugs.